Printed on Jul 30, 2014 @ 10:20 PM

 A marriage license issued by our office may be used anywhere within the State of Oregon.

-To obtain a license, the Groom and the Bride must complete this license application worksheet, available in fillable PDF format:
+To obtain a license, the couple should complete a license application worksheet, available here in fillable PDF format:

 Marriage License Worksheet (PDF, opens in new window)